gustycooper/gustycooper.github.io/mydoc/mydoc_5_stack_heap.md

 ## Stacks in Everyday Life

 Most people have a stack somewhere in the life.
 For example, you probably have a stack of books in your room or office.
 The following figure is a stack of my books.
 An old *Linux for Dummies* is on the bottom - I have not read it in a while.
 On top of my Linux book is one I read to my granddaughter - *Hop of Pop*.
 On the top of my stack is *My Diary*.
 My stack of books has a top - the last book I put on the stack is on top.
 I have to remove the top book before I can get to the next book and so on.
-My stack of books has the attribute - last book in is the first book out - which is shortened to last in first out - whic is shortened to LIFO.
+My stack of books has the attribute - last book in is the first book out - which is shortened to last in first out - which is shortened to LIFO.
 A stack is a LIFO.

 ![Stack of Books](../images/stackOfBooks.png "Stack of Books")